-Diana is consistently recognized in The Legal 500 U.S. for excellence in copyright, trademark litigation, and trade secrets, remarking that she is "an extremely business savvy lawyer" and noting that "clients are impressed."
+Diana is consistently recognized in The Legal 500 U.S. for excellence in copyright, trademark litigation, and trade secrets, remarking that she is "an extremely business savvy lawyer" and "the crème de la crème."
 Diana was also listed in the U.S. News and World Report, Best Lawyers® from 2010-2015, in the area of Intellectual Property Law and selected as a "California Super Lawyer" by Super Lawyers magazine every year since 2009.

 Represents Melrose Investors 2 LLC against Paramount Pictures Corp. and DW Studios LLC in litigation involving entertainment accounting.

 Represents an investment fund in a breach of contract dispute related to its over $1 billion film financing investment with a major motion picture studio.

 Represents well-known entertainment company in trade secrets and piracy matters.

 Represented Don Johnson Productions in litigation that resulted in substantial jury verdict in favor of actor's production company and established ownership rights in successful television series.

 Represented Fox Television Stations, Canella Response Television and broadcasters around the country in putative defendant class action copyright infringement litigation.